-What biochemical blood test is normal table.
-Normal cholesterol in women
+What biochemical blood test is normal? table.
+Normal cholesterol value in women

 Update: December 2018

-A biochemical blood test is one of the most popular methods for doctors and patients.
-If you learn how to “read” this analysis correctly, you can identify such serious pathologies as acute and chronic renal failure, diabetes mellitus, viral hepatitis and malignant tumors at an early stage and completely stop their development.
+Biochemical blood test is one of the most popular methods for doctors and patients.
+If you learn to “read” this analysis correctly, you can identify such serious pathologies as acute and chronic renal failure, diabetes mellitus, viral hepatitis and malignant tumors in the early stages and completely stop their development.

 How to prepare before taking blood for biochemical analysis?

-The nurse draws blood from the patient for a couple of minutes, this procedure does not cause any particular discomfort.
-Biochemical examination, like any other, requires preparation and compliance with a number of simple requirements:
+The nurse draws blood from the patient for a couple of minutes; this procedure does not cause any particular discomfort.
+A biochemical examination, like any other, requires preparation and compliance with a number of simple requirements:

-• blood must be taken strictly on an empty stomach;
+• blood must be donated strictly on an empty stomach;

-• dinner the day before should not contain strong tea and coffee, and fatty foods and alcohol should not be consumed for 2-3 days;
+• dinner the day before should not contain strong tea and coffee, and it is better not to consume fatty foods and alcohol for 2-3 days;

-• for 24 hours, you should refrain from any thermal procedures (bath, sauna) and heavy physical exertion;
+• 24 hours in advance you should refrain from any thermal procedures (bath, sauna) and heavy physical activity;

-• tests are taken early in the morning, first of all, before medical procedures (droppers, injections, radiography);
+• tests are taken early in the morning, first of all, before medical procedures (droppers, injections, x-rays);

-• when the patient came to the laboratory, before taking blood, it is advisable for him to sit for 10-15 minutes, catch his breath and calm down;
+• when the patient comes to the laboratory, before drawing blood it is advisable for him to sit for 10-15 minutes, catch his breath and calm down;

-• to determine the exact level of blood sugar, the patient does not need to brush his teeth, drink tea or coffee in the morning before the analysis; even if your “morning starts with coffee”, you should refrain from it;
+• to determine the exact level of blood sugar, the patient does not need to brush his teeth, drink tea or coffee in the morning before the test; even if your “morning begins with coffee,” you should abstain from it;

-• also, before taking blood, it is not advisable to take hormonal drugs, antibiotics, diuretics and other drugs;
+• Also, before taking blood, it is not advisable to take hormonal drugs, antibiotics, diuretics and other medications;

-• two weeks before the test, you need to stop drinking medications that reduce the concentration of lipids in the blood (see);
+• two weeks before the test, you need to stop taking medications that reduce the concentration of lipids in the blood (see);

-• if it is necessary to repeat the examination, the analysis must be taken at the same time of day, in the same laboratory.
+• if a repeated examination is necessary, the test must be taken at the same time of day, in the same laboratory.

 Protein fractions: